philipmw/eth-staking-on-aws/README.md

 and of Ethereum staking at a high level, and are interested in exploring staking on AWS: the "how" and "how much".

+## Summary of findings

+* We can run a Validator on AWS for as low as $2/month, if we rely on free tier of both AWS and Infura (or any other managed Consensus layer provider).
+* Self-sufficiency is operationally expensive.
+Running your own execution and consensus clients on AWS costs more than staking rewards.

 ## Useful commands

 * `npm run build`   compile typescript to js